Available with Standard or Advanced license.

 See Set edge connectivity for features for specific steps.

-One or more tiers can be added to the domain network to form a hierarchy or collection of individual partitioned subnetworks.
+You can add one or more tiers to a traditional domain network to form a hierarchy or collection of individual partitioned subnetworks.
 Each subnetwork consists of one or more devices representing the subnetwork controller, junctions, and lines.
-Prior to creating the tier, the Device feature class must be configured.
+Before creating the tier, you must configure the Device feature class.
 This includes configuring the Asset group and Asset type attributes, setting up terminal configurations, and so on.
 The tier is created to divide a domain network into logical groupings of subnetworks.
 During the creation of the tier, basic properties are defined, such as domain network, tier group name, and topology type (partitioned domain networks only).
-After the tier is created, properties must be defined against it using the Set Subnetwork Definition tool.
+After the tier is created, you must define properties against it using the Set Subnetwork Definition tool.
 This will help set up valid subnetwork controllers, valid devices and line features, and so on.
 The subnetwork definition controls and restricts what is considered valid in the subnetwork as well as diagram templates for subnetwork system diagrams generated and subnetwork trace configuration properties when subnetworks are updated.

 See the following topics for specific steps:

-After the configuration steps are complete, the following additional steps need to be completed to enable work with the utility network and related feature classes:
+After the configuration steps are complete, the following additional steps must be completed to enable work with the utility network and related feature classes:

 Caution: